Maryland Weather: Baltimore Issues Code Red Extreme Heat Alert Until Friday

 “Excessive heat is the leading weather-related killer in the United States.
 The effects of extreme heat are exacerbated in urban areas, especially when combined with high humidity and poor air quality,” said Dr. Dzirasa.
 “Extreme heat is particularly dangerous for young children, older adults, and those with chronic medical conditions.
 I encourage all residents to take the necessary steps to protect themselves as well as their families, neighbors, and pets.”

-During a code red for heat, residents are encourage to drink more water, reduce outside activities, stay inside from 11 a.m. to 4 p.m., and check on older, sick or frail neighbors.MORE NEWS: Two Men Shot In Baltimore Overnight, One In Serious Condition
+During a code red for heat, residents are encourage to drink more water, reduce outside activities, stay inside from 11 a.m. to 4 p.m., and check on older, sick or frail neighbors.MORE NEWS: American Visionary Art Museum, Maryland Food Bank Win John Oliver's Contest; Baltimore Museum To Exhibit Weird Works

 The health department also encourages residents to look for signs of heat exhaustion and heatstroke, such as nausea, confusion, lightheadedness, a rapid or slowed heartbeat, a high body temperature with clammy skin, and flushed skin.